Flexible Covariate Adjustments in Regression Discontinuity Designs: Additional Theoretical Results and Discussions

-The qualitative parallels between these findings and ours in Section~\ref{sec:Results} arise because our covariate-adjusted RD estimator is in many ways a direct analogue of such EIF estimators.
+The qualitative parallels between these findings and ours in Section~\ref{sec:Results} arise because our covariate-adjusted RD estimator is in many ways a direct analog of such EIF estimators.
 To show this, write $ m(z)= (1- p){m}^1(z) + p\,{m}^0(z)$ for any two functions $m^0$ and $m^1$, so that $ m_0(z)= (1- p){m}_0^1(z) + p\,{m}_0^0(z)$.
 The PATE's influence function can then be expressed as

 and it holds that which is the difference in average covariate-adjusted outcomes between treated and untreated units.
 This last equation is fully analogous to our equation~\eqref{eq:EMu}, with $p=1/2$, and conditioning on $T_i=1$ and $T_i=0$ replaced by conditioning on $X_i$ in infinitesimal right and left neighborhoods of the cutoff (the value $p=1/2$ is appropriate here because continuity of the running variable's density implies that an equal share of units close to the cutoff can be found on either side).
-An EIF estimator of $\tau_{\sss \textnormal{PATE}}$ is thus analogous to our estimator $\htau(h; \wh\ad)$, as they are both sample analogues a moment function with the same basic properties.
+An EIF estimator of $\tau_{\sss \textnormal{PATE}}$ is thus analogous to our estimator $\htau(h; \wh\ad)$, as they are both sample analogs of a moment function with the same basic properties.\footnote{We note that neither in our setting nor with EIF estimation of the PATE would replacing the known propensity score with some empirical estimate result in any efficiency gains.
+The finding from \cite{hahn1998role} that using an estimated propensity score can be more efficient than using the true one refers to inverse probability weighting (IPW) type estimators and does not apply to the EIF type estimators we consider here.}